Meaningful bespoke funerals

 We are qualified secular non-denominational celebrants.
 We can offer you one person to support you through the logistical process and the ceremonial part of the funeral.
 We can help you put together a funeral ceremony that is mixed religious, semi-religious, or non-religious.
 We will work out how to say that final goodbye in a personal, reflective way whilst considering everyone who might be coming along.

-We are happy to offer ceremonial support as a standalone service and can work alongside any other funeral director of your choice.
+We can help to connect you to an appropriate faith leader if needed.
+We are also happy to offer ceremonial support as a standalone service and can work alongside any other funeral director of your choice.

 Email or call us to begin the process.